ym2151-tone-editor

 - Future Outlook

-- Note: All of these are provisional specifications for testing purposes and are subject to frequent breaking changes.
+- All specifications are temporary for verification and subject to frequent breaking changes.

-- Build a save mechanism suitable for tone saving and GitHub management.
-(Details below).
+- Establish a tone saving mechanism suitable for saving and GitHub management.
+Details below.

 Features